Kevin-Caldwell/rsx-sc-can-library/README.md

 # Welcome to Ares CAN Library!

 Hi!
 This is the custom CAN communication library for RSX Science, written by Kevin Caldwell and Vhea He (2026).
-Ares is the Greek god of War, and is another name for Mars, the Red Planet our rover is designed to explore.
+Our library is named after Ares, the Greek god of War.
+Ares is another name for Mars, the Red Planet our rover is designed to explore.
 The library is designed to facilitate CAN message transmission between a Raspberry Pi 4/5 and multiple Arduino Nano based modules over a central CAN Bus.
 It contains two major packages to be installed: `RSX_Arduino` and `RSX_Python`.

 The Controller Area Network (CAN) is a standardized communication protocol that enables microcontrollers and devices to communicate with each other in real-time without needing a host computer.
 Designed for reliability and efficiency, it ensures seamless communication in critical systems.
 This was chosen for the rover for its modular and reliable properties.
 Read more about CAN [here](https://unstop.com/blog/what-is-can-protocol).